 The SkillsUSA Championships begin at the local level with contests in classrooms nationwide.
 Winners advance through district, regional and state competition, and only the best make it to the national event.
 State and local competitions and conferences are managed at the state level, not by the national organization.
 Students benefit no matter how they place in their contests.
 The philosophy of the championships is to reward students for excellence, to involve industry in directly evaluating student performance and to keep training relevant to employers’ needs.
 Students test their skills, frequently make job contacts, and have a chance for recognition.
 State and national winners receive gold, silver and bronze medallions, scholarships, tools and other awards.

-The SkillsUSA Championships event takes place in Louisville, Ky. and requires more than 1 million square feet of floor space, with more than 6,000 competitors in 100 different events.
+The SkillsUSA Championships event takes place annually and requires more than 1 million square feet of floor space, with more than 6,500 competitors in 106 different events.
 Business and industry contributes more than $36 million in equipment, supplies and personnel to support the SkillsUSA Championships, which is considered the largest single-day commitment of corporate volunteerism in America.
 The SkillsUSA Championships brings together industry and labor representatives, educators and the public to watch students compete in leadership and hands-on skill events for a full day.
 Every other year, a select few are chosen to compete on an international level in the WorldSkills Competition.